 In this article, I track and analyze changes in Bill Gates’ portfolio of dividend stocks.

-The third quarter of 2018 was uneventful.
+The fourth quarter of 2018 was uneventful.
 No new companies were added to the portfolio, and all of the trust’s existing core holdings were largely unchanged.

 Before analyzing the portfolio’s holdings, let’s review the trust’s investment strategy.

 Bill Gates’ portfolio is managed by Michael Larson, who has overseen Bill Gates’ personal wealth since 1994.